FAIRmat-NFDI/AreaA-Examples/workshop_01-25/README.md

 This workshop, presented by FAIRmat Area A Synthesis, introduces NOMAD and NOMAD Oasis essential features for research data management (RDM).

 Participants will learn about NOMAD's data model, and its various types and levels of schemas, including custom yaml schemas, community standards, and base sections.
 Later, the main strategies to develop a parser to instantiate and fill new entries with data from the lab will be covered.
-Each feature will be demonstrated in the framework of python packages created from a [template reposiroty](https://github.com/FAIRmat-NFDI/nomad-plugin-template), these packages are referred to as **plugins**:
+Each feature will be demonstrated in the framework of python packages created from a [template reposiroty](https://github.com/FAIRmat-NFDI/nomad-plugin-template), these packages are referred to as **plugins**.

 The development of the code will be done within a [development environment](https://github.com/FAIRmat-NFDI/nomad-distro-dev).